 Again, Deming defines a system as, "a network of interdependent components working togther to accomplish the aim of the system."
 The aim of a building system is synonomous with the owner's business case.
 Building systems are organized by groupings of functional components (Exam Rooms, Classrooms, King Guest Rooms, etc.), typically organized by departments.
 The owner's business case ties directly to the functional components.
 Process improvement must be applied across the "whole system" to be affective.
 For real improvement to be achieved it must be measurable against objective (impartial) standards.
 Since every custom building is a unique composition of functional components - the only way to effectively measure improvement is at the functional component level.
 Catalyst - because it is based on this Deming system - provides the only scientific means to measure improvement.
 Since measurable improvement is only possible at the functional component level; and since Catalyst provides the only function-based measurement capability; therefore Catalyst provides the only platform from which to attain measurable improvement.
 Non-measurable improvement is just an opinion or an experience.

 It all starts with Deming’s system of profound knowledge.
 This article describes how this Deming's system applies to construction: Reinventing Construction.

 Why Building Catalyst?
-Because it enables a Systems Approach needed to achieve measurable improvement.
+Because it enables a Systems Approach needed to stabilize the current market impacts - and then to pursue measurable improvement.